bastosmichael/twitter-dapp/README.md

 npm install -g ganache-cli
 ```

-Then run `ganache-cli` and fetch first two wallet addresses for ALICE_ADDRESS and DONALD_ADDRESS
+Then run `ganache-cli --account_keys_path keys.json` and it runs the server and stores keys in local keys.json hash

 ### Configuring Truffle Framework to run locally